James E. Duffy (American football): University of Michigan

 On November 22, 1891, Duffy also kicked a field goal from the 55-yard line against Cornell—a kick that either tied or fell one yard short of the American football record for the longest field goal to that time.

 Michigan was undefeated in Duffy's first three seasons with the team, outscoring opponents 222 to 0 in the 1885, 1886 and 1887 seasons.
 With Duffy as captain in 1888, the team won its first four games, including two wins over Notre Dame, by a combined score of 126 to 20.

 For the final game of the 1888 season, Michigan traveled to Chicago to play a game to raise money for charity against the Chicago University Club, a group described as a "picked team" made up of "eastern college experts."
 One of Michigan's stars, Horace Greely Prettyman, was ejected from the game for slugging.
 Though Michigan lost the game 26–4, newspaper accounts credited Duffy's play.
 In one instance, Chicago halfback Crawford (described as "a famous Yale man") came out of a heap of players, "dodging between the legs of the big fellows and knocking down the little fellows till Duffy got a full Nelson lock on him and hurled him neck over heels."
 Duffy accounted for Michigan's only points against Chicago, running for a touchdown in the second half "by good running and dodging."

-In Duffy's first six years as a varsity football player at Michigan, the team compiled an overall record of 17 wins and 4 losses.
+In Duffy's first six years as a varsity football player at Michigan, the team compiled an overall record of 17–4.
 In his seventh season, Duffy reportedly served as a player and coach for the 1891 team.
 While official sources list only Mike Murphy and Frank Crawford as the coaches of the 1891 team, the Chicago Daily Tribune reported in November 1891 that the Michigan team was "coached systematically" by Murphy, Crawford, Horace Greely Prettyman and Duffy.
 The 1891 team finished with a 4–5 record, losing more games that year than in the prior six years combined.

 Duffy received his undergraduate degree from the University of Michigan in 1890 and a law degree in 1892.
 While at Michigan, Duffy was a member of the Chi Psi (ΧΨ) fraternity.